irisdaniaj/vi-midas/documentation/generate_csv.md

 ## Overview

 This script generates a set of hyperparameter combinations for use in hyperparameter tuning experiments.
-It randomly selects values for three hyperparameters: λ (lambda), ϑ (theta), and k (latent rank), which are typically used in model training processes.
+It randomly selects values for three hyperparameters: λ , ϑ , and k , which are typically used in model training processes.
 The generated combinations are saved into a CSV file for later use by the tuning script.

 ## Script Details